 - Examinees must enter the testing room at least 20 minutes prior to the start of the exam.
-For the examinees for Urban Infrastructure Field, if examinees are unable to enter the testing room by the time the oral examination begins, the examinees will be disqualified from the examination. - Certificates of Proficiency showing TOEIC, TOEFL and IELTS scores will be collected before the start of Academic Exam I as required by the exam supervisor, etc. (For applicants who submitted it with application documents, it is necessary.).
-Certificates of foreign language proficiency will be returned at the oral assessment. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - Examinees may use language dictionaries for tests other than language proficiency exams.
+For the examinees for Urban Infrastructure Field, if examinees are unable to enter the testing room by the time the oral examination begins, the examinees will be disqualified from the examination. - Certificates of Proficiency showing TOEIC, TOEFL and IELTS scores will be collected before the start of Academic Exam I (For applicants who submitted it with application documents, it is not necessary.).
+Certificates of foreign language proficiency will be returned at the interviews. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - Examinees may use language dictionaries for tests other than language proficiency exams.
 However, examinees may not use electronic dictionaries. - Applicants of the Special Admission for International Students can use English to answer the entrance examinations.